French election: Euro jumps as Macron emerges as front runner

-Investors breathed a sigh of relief after centrist reformer Emmanuel Macron emerged as the front runner to become the next French president.
+The euro and stock markets surged higher Monday after pro-European reformer Emmanuel Macron emerged as the front runner to become the next French president.

-With 96% of polling stations declared in the first round of voting Sunday, the former economics minister and investment banker had won 23.7%, beating far-right leader Marine Le Pen into second place on 21.8%.
-They will now face off in a second round on May 7.
+The former economics minister and investment banker beat far-right leader Marine Le Pen into second place in the first round of voting Sunday.
+They will face off in a second round on May 7.

+The euro jumped against the dollar to its highest level since November as investors bet that the chances of Le Pen winning power were fading.
+The currency trimmed its gains later but French stocks added 4% in early trading.

+Wall Street was enthusiastic about the result too: Futures markets indicated gains of roughly 1% for the main Dow Jones and S&P indexes.

-Deutsche Bank's director of foreign exchange strategy Sebastien Galy dubbed the outcome of Sunday's vote the "perfect scenario for the market."
+Deutsche Bank's director of foreign exchange strategy Sebastien Galy called Sunday's vote the "perfect scenario for the market."

 Losing its second biggest member could spell the end of the eurozone, and tip the region into recession, economists had warned before the vote.

-Analysts say the fact that opinion polls had consistently predicted a Macron-Le Pen run-off could also boost market confidence because the polls suggest Macron should win easily in a second round.
+Analysts say the fact that opinion polls had consistently predicted a Macron-Le Pen run-off could boost market confidence because the polls suggest Macron should easily win the second round.

 Related: France is the weakest of Europe's top 3 economies